rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 # Core API Bank Transfer Integration
 <hr>

 Basic integration process for Bank Transfer (Virtual Account) is explained in this section.
-Your customers can make payments using the <i>Bank Transfer</i> payment method provided by Midtrans.
+Your customers can make payments using the *Bank Transfer* payment method provided by Midtrans.
 You will be notified when customer completes the transaction using this option.
-A list of banks supported by Midtrans is given below. </hr>
+A list of VA acquiring banks supported by Midtrans is given below.

 - BCA Virtual Account
 - BNI Virtual Account